 We strongly encourage you to review the information detailed in the following pages about the available loan types.
 You can also view a brief summary of the loan types by clicking on the following link: Loan Overview.

-Your financial aid award letter details your Federal Direct Stafford Loan eligibility only if you filed the Free Application for Federal Student Aid (FAFSA).
-If you need to borrow funds beyond those available through the Federal Stafford Loan program, the Federal Direct Graduate PLUS Loan is available.
+Your financial aid award letter details your Federal Direct Unsubsidized Loan eligibility only if you filed the Free Application for Federal Student Aid (FAFSA).
+If you need to borrow funds beyond those available through the Federal Direct Loan program, the Federal Direct Graduate PLUS Loan is available.